 Star's Music in Pigalle near Montmartre is the reference in the city for popular music instruments.

-Paul Beuscher near Opera Bastille is the largest sheet music and instrument store in town.
+Paul Beuscher near Opera Bastille is the largest music instrument store in town.

 Fnac stores used to focus on books and CDs.
 Nowadays, they sell less CDs and diversify into computers and electronics.
 All Fnac stores are open Monday to Saturday from 10am to 8pm, Sunday 11am to 7pm.
 Fnac web site.
 The largest FNAC stores are quite attractive: